Starting vegetables from seed is the first step to growing your own food, and that can be an important part of your plan for frugal living.

-You can use your own mixture of potting soil, but we find a high quality potting soil such as sold by Miracle Grow to be ideal.
+You can use your own mixture of potting soil, but we find high-quality potting soil such as that sold by Miracle Grow to be ideal.

 You don’t use much potting soil for starting vegetables from seed, so spending a little more for the Miracle Grow product is a worthwhile investment.